-I love essential oils (or, EOs as some internetters call them) and use them frequently around the house.
+I love essential oils (or, EOs as we call them at the CMS HQ) and use them frequently around the house.
 They don’t have the same staying power that artificial scents have, but to me, that’s a good thing.
-I love how they have some mood-altering affects (calming mostly) and some health and cleanliness affects (anti-viral, anti-fungal etc.).
-They are easy to find and there are tons of resources available online to help get you started.
-I find them at my local health food store, Whole Foods, or good old Amazon.
-I always look for 100% pure EOs.
-Essential oils are basically pure distillations from plants, flowers, fruits, woods, herbs, and spices and aren’t really oily at all.
+I love how they have some mood-altering effects (calming mostly), and some health and cleanliness affects (anti-viral, anti-fungal etc.).
+They’re easy to find and there are tons of resources available online to help get you started.
+I typically find them at my local health food store, Whole Foods, or Amazon.
+I always look for 100% pure essential oils—basically, we’re looking for pure distillations from plants, flowers, fruits, woods, herbs, and spices with no filler.

-My current collection contains: lemon, rosemary, lavender, eucalyptus, tea tree, vanilla, and citronella.
-I want to get so many more, like geranium, cedar, cinnamon, cloves, thyme, peppermint, grapefruit…ahh…the list goes on.
-I am totally that freak show in the health food store sniffing every bottle of essential oil.
-You can also research the specific properties of each and determine what combinations work best for your specific needs (or desired mood).
+My current collection is pretty massive, it features lemon, rosemary, lavender, eucalyptus, tea tree, vanilla, geranium, cedar, cinnamon, cloves, thyme, peppermint, grapefruit… the list goes on.
+I’m totally that freak show in the health food store sniffing every bottle of essential oil I come across.

 What you need:

-- 20 drops of essential oils (whatever combination of EOs you choose – I used lemon and rosemary)
+- 20 drops of essential oils in whatever combination of EOs you choose – I like lemon and rosemary.

 - 3/4 cup water

 - Mix in a bottle and shake well.
 Done.
 Easy.